garciadelcastillo/-dashed-lines-for-processing-/README.md

 # Dashed Lines for Processing

-Couldn't be any simpler: just a [Processing](http://processing.org) library to draw geometry with dashed strokes!
+Couldn't be any simpler, just a [Processing](http://processing.org) library to draw geometry with dashed strokes!

 ### Installation
 You can install the library from Processing's Contribution Manager.